bartificer/programming-by-stealth/docs/pbs40.md

 $('#input1_tb').get(0).setCustomValidity('');
 ```

-Calling `.setCustomValidity()` sets the validation state of the form item indefinitely – it in no way instructions the browser how to re-calculate the validity in the future.
+Calling `.setCustomValidity()` sets the validation state of the form item indefinitely – it in no way instructs the browser on how to recalculate the validity in the future.
 To do that, we’ll need event handlers.

 ### Event Handlers in Forms (Mostly Revision)

-We learned about jQuery event handlers way back in [instalment 22](https://bartificer.net/pbs22), but let’s remind ourselves of the basics again.
+We learned about jQuery event handlers way back in [instalment 22](https://pbs.bartificer.net/pbs22), but let’s remind ourselves of the basics again.

 The DOM defines a finite set of events that can occur within a browser window.
 Most events are triggered by some kind of human interaction, and most have a target associated with them.
-For example, a user can click on a specific button, or type into a specific text box.
+For example, a user can click on a specific button or type into a specific text box.
 Every element in a web page maintains a list of mappings between events that can be triggered on that element, and the functions to call should such an event occur.
 In web development jargon we would describe adding such a mapping between an event and a function to an element as _adding a listener_ or _adding an event handler_ to that element.

-There are two ways of adding an event handler to one or more objects in jQuery, we can either use the generic `.on()` function, or, we can use one of the many convenient shortcut functions jQuery provides.
-To add a click handler to every checkbox on a page we could do something like:
+There are two ways of adding an event handler to one or more objects in jQuery: we can either use the generic `.on()` function or we can use one of the many convenient shortcut functions jQuery provides.
+To add a click handler to every checkbox on a page, we could do something like:

 ```javascript
 $('input[type="checkbox"]').on('click', function(){